Making changes to a Listed building: The crucial things to know

 Get the right kind of help

 We know that professionals are always telling you to use a professional rather than doing things yourself or hiring a mate.
-But with Listed buildings, you really do need to work with people who know what they are doing.
-Because, as we mentioned before but it’s worth repeating: making unauthorised changes to a Listed building is a criminal offence.
+But with listed buildings, you really do need to work with people who know what they are doing.
+Because, as mentioned earlier: making unauthorised changes to a listed building is a criminal offence.

 Listed Building Consent - architect drawings